-2. He gave land to the landless.
+2. He Gave Land to the Landless

-He realized that the Philippine government shouldn’t be a government of the elites, but an entity fully dedicated to the welfare of all its people–especially the peasant farmers long considered to be the “backbone of the nation.”
+He realized that the Philippine government shouldn’t be a government of the elites but an entity fully dedicated to the welfare of all its people–especially the peasant farmers long considered to be the “backbone of the nation.”

-Magsaysay believed that insurgency would continue to exist as long as the government stays deaf to the calls of the rural folk.
+Magsaysay believed that insurgency would continue to exist as long as the government stayed deaf to the calls of the rural folk.
 “To be really secure,” he once said, “a country must assure for its citizens the social and economic conditions that would enable them to live in decency, free from ignorance, disease, and want.”

 To turn his vision into a reality, Magsaysay implemented several projects–all for the benefit of the rural poor.

-He improved the land tenure system through the Agricultural Tenancy Act in 1954, which gave tenants the “freedom to choose the system of tenancy under which they would want to work,” and the Land Reform Act of 1955, which was passed to enhance landlord-tenant relations.
+He improved the land tenure system through the Agricultural Tenancy Act in 1954, which gave tenants the “freedom to choose the system of tenancy under which they would want to work,” and the Land Reform Act of 1955, passed to enhance landlord-tenant relations.

-3. Ramon Magsaysay created a government of the people, by the people, for the people.
+3. Ramon Magsaysay Created a Government of the People, by the People, for the People

 Also Read: Ramon Magsaysay’s Haunting Last Photo

-Wanting to prove that his government was really for the people, Magsaysay also opened the doors of the Malacañang Palace to all its citizens–and he meant it quite literally.
+Wanting to prove that his government was for the people, Magsaysay also opened the doors of the Malacañang Palace to all its citizens–and he meant it literally.
 Soon, the masses began swarming the official residence, transforming the lawns into picnic grounds.
 So many people flocked to Malacañang during the Magsaysay era that some began to describe it as a “miniature Divisoria,” a combination of market and cockpit.

-4. He is a good role model for the youth.
+4. He Is a Good Role Model for the Youth

 It is said that when he was only six years old, Magsaysay’s father, Exequiel, lost his job in a public school after refusing to pass the school superintendent’s son in his carpentry class.
 For this reason, the Magsaysays were forced to move to Castillejas, where Exequiel built a small blacksmith shop to support his family.

 Unlike other politicians, Magsaysay refused to name towns, bridges, avenues, and plazas after him.
-He lived in a simple home, wore simple clothes (usually an “aloha” shirt and slacks), drove his own car, and spoke a language easily understood by the masses.
+He lived in a simple home, wore simple clothes (usually an “aloha” shirt and slacks), drove his car, and spoke a language easily understood by the masses.
 Indeed, the late President Ramon Magsaysay was the epitome of simplicity.

-However, Magsaysay refused to accept the “privilege” and said this instead: “Oh no, sargeant.
-You said awhile ago that the law is the law.
-And in that principle I do believe.
-While I am the president, the law applies to everyone, there is equality.
+However, Magsaysay refused to accept the “privilege” and said this instead: “Oh no, Sargeant.
+You said a while ago that the law is the law.
+And in that principle, I do believe.
+While I am the president, the law applies to everyone; there is equality.
 Please give us the necessary ticket.”

-6. Ramon Magsaysay banned nepotism and corruption.
+6. Ramon Magsaysay Banned Nepotism and Corruption

-He also banned his brother, who was a lawyer, from accepting any case for anyone connected with the government, or for anyone “who wants to get close to the government.”
+He also banned his brother, who was a lawyer, from accepting any case for anyone connected with the government or for anyone “who wants to get close to the government.”